 Prospective and current students are eager to learn more about what our alumni are doing after graduation.
 Filling out this form will help us keep track of alumni career paths.

-Read what these alumni and students are up to!
+Read what these amazing alumni and students are up to!

 YDL alum Simone Gbolo is the executive director of the Public Policy and International Affairs Program, a national nonprofit organization that promotes the inclusion of underrepresented groups in public service.
 Read more about Simone.